 Tech Support Reviews show that security and privacy challenges need to be addressed to establish more secure and more readily available IoT devices and services.
 The discussion also focused on cyber threats, including actors, motivation, and capacities driven by the unique properties of cyberspace.

-And also, It found that threats from intelligence agencies and criminal groups are likely to be more difficult to ward off than those from individual hackers.
-The reason for this is that your targets can be much less predictable, while the effects of a single attack are likely to be less severe.
+And also found that threats from intelligence agencies and criminal groups are likely to be more difficult to ward off than those from individual hackers.
+This is because your targets can be much less predictable, while the effects of a single attack are likely to be less severe.